 - A capillary leak-like syndrome.

 - By definition, all patients have a monoclonal plasma-proliferative disorder.

 - The monoclonal protein is typically small; it may be missed on electrophoresis unless immunofixation is done on both serum and 24-hour urine.

-- Vascular endothelial growth factor (VEGF) levels are nearly always raised in patients with active POEMS.
+- VEGF levels are nearly always raised in patients with active POEMS syndrome.
 Other cytokine levels may be raised.

 - FBC: there may be thrombocytosis with or without polycythaemia.

 - Liver function and renal function.